tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 1. Let ESS be the output (EC)DHE output from the client's ephemeral key share and server's semi-static key share.
-2. Let CertificateDigest = Hash(Certificate) be the hash digest of the parent certificate using the Hash algorithm chosen for early data encryption.
+2. Let CertificateDigest = Hash(Certificate) be the hash digest of the parent certificate using the Hash algorithm associated with the ciphersuite chosen for early data encryption.

 Derivation of the Early Secret then becomes: